The Best Portable Ergonomic Split Travel Keyboards in 2025

 Our Pick: Keychron K11 Pro/Max

-Close runner up: SpiderIsland Tech Split Macro Keyboard
+Runner up: SpiderIsland Tech Split Macro Keyboard

 This keyboard provides the feel of a full-sized keyboard, with the added ability to position both halves at any angle, and as far apart as the cable allows.
 Despite its no-brand pedigree, the keys are comfortable to type on and it’s easy to maintain accuracy and speed.
 As a fully wired keyboard, you’ll need to spend time connecting both keyboard halves, and also connecting it to the computer.
 It is also quite a thick combination.
 But if you’re looking for the desktop keyboard feel in a package you can still carry around, this is the one for you.

-The lightest, most portable keyboard: ProtoArc XK03
+The lightest, most ultra compact split keyboard: ProtoArc XK03

 Want the smallest possible keyboard without sacrificing the ability to type on it?
 The ProtoArc can fold in half, yet still offers full sized keys and bouncy scissor switches.
 This one is for you if you need the ultimate in portability.
 Although you can type accurately, one trade-off is that key travel is obviously lower to keep the package slim.
 It’s more suited to writing emails and answering messages than writing hundreds of pages, although you could still do that if you really wanted to.
 For USD 50, it’s a no-brainer backup keyboard.